bihealth/reev/docs/acmg_seqvars_criteria.rst

 Preconditions / Precomputations
 -------------------------------

-- The rule establishes whether LoF is a known mechanism of disease:
+- Criterion establishes whether LoF is a known mechanism of disease:
-    - If at least 2 LoF variants are reported in ClinVar with two or more stars then this rule is triggered.
+    - If at least 2 LoF variants are reported in ClinVar with two or more stars then this criterion is triggered.
-    - If the gnomAD LOF Observed/Expected is less than 0.7555 then this rule is triggered.
+    - If the gnomAD LOF Observed/Expected is less than 0.7555 then this criterion is triggered.
-- Rule rule establishes whether a stop_gain variant introduced nonsense mediated decay (NMD) consistent with Abou Youn et al. (2018) and the VEP NMD plugin.
+- Criterion establishes whether a stop_gain variant introduced nonsense mediated decay (NMD) consistent with Abou Youn et al. (2018) and the VEP NMD plugin.
     - If the variant is on chrMT then it cannot be NMD.
     - If the variant is not_stop gain then then it cannot be NMD, else:
     - If the variant is in the last exon of the transcript then it is predicted to escape NMD.